 Benny is the ostensible lead, but it’s a true ensemble piece with each character, including the non-contestants involved (spouses, the car dealers, a radio DJ) having their moments.
 Credit to director Taylor Bartolucci for assembling a talented, diverse cast to explore the themes beneath the surface and to choreographer Staci Arriaga for figuring out how to make the cast move with one hand attached to a truck at all times – well, mostly.
 Musical director Craig Burdette leads a four-piece band in the heavily country and western-influenced score whose musical highlight is the raucous gospel number “Joy of the Lord”.

 Basically, it’s A Chorus Line with a truck.
 At two and a half hours it runs a bit long, but by the end you’ll be giving a hand to this Hardbody.

 Rating (out of 5): ★★★★

 Hands on a Hardbody plays Thursday–Sunday through June 17 at the Lucky Penny Community Arts Center, 1758 Industrial Way, Napa.
 Thursday, 7pm; Friday–Saturday, 8pm; Sunday, 2pm. $28–$39.
 707.266.6305. luckypennynapa.com

 Photos by Kurt Gonsalves

-An edited version of this review was originally published in the North Bay Bohemian
+An edited version of this review appeared in the North Bay Bohemian